eado/tzndn/README.md

 A producer will run the `producer` executable.
 Producers may choose which files (in some TZ directory) to publish.

 A consumer will (as a daemon) run the `consumer` executable.
 Consumers may choose which files to subscribe to (e.g., only subscribing to `northamerica` if you live in Los Angeles).
-This will write files to some output directory, in which users may install the timezone info using the `zic` executable.
+This will write files to some output directory, in which users may compile the timezone info using the `zic` executable.

 Downstream distributors (e.g., Unicode CLDR) may choose to act as both consumers and producers.
 On a new release, CLDR may choose to republish their own files under some prefix.